sevvandi/netseer/README.md

 [![R-CMD-check](https://github.com/sevvandi/netseer/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/sevvandi/netseer/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-If you have a time series of dynamic graphs that change structure, how would you predict future graphs?
+If you have a time series of dynamic graphs with changing structure, how would you predict future graphs?
 This is the goal of netseer.

 Netseer predicts the graph structure including new nodes and edges from